JeffersonLab/jiriaf-fireworks/readme.md

 - `10250`: JRM port

 SSH tunnelings:
-On the local machine `JIRIAF2301`, we establish three SSH connections to `login04` on Perlmutter when deploying JRMs:
+On the local machine `JIRIAF2301`, we establish three essential SSH connections to `login04` on Perlmutter when deploying JRMs:
 1. `27017:localhost:27017` for MongoDB
 2. `API_SERVER_PORT:localhost:API_SERVER_PORT` for K8s API server
 3. `*10250:localhost:KUBELET_PORT` for JRM metrics

+If there is `custom_metrics_ports` set in the `main.sh` script, we establish SSH tunneling for custom metrics ports on the local. `*x:localhost:x` means that the port `x` has to be available on the local machine.

 One the compute node, we establish SSH tunneling for K8s API server and JRM metrics.

 ### Figure
 ![Network Map](markdown/jrm-network.png)

+# To-do
+- [ ] Add a feature to delete the ports.
+One can identify the ports by checking the database and searching for the Completed fireworks.
+- [ ] Automatically generate a prometheus configuration file with mapped ports of custom metrics.
+This will help in monitoring the custom metrics of JRMs.